okami101/vuetify-admin/packages/docs/guide/authentication.md

 With this provider, a simple bearer token will be injected on `Authorization` header for every next XHR requests.
 The JWT will be stored inside user localStorage under a configurable key.
 A specific `refresh` routes can be used if you want auto refresh token on every page change.

-:::danger LESS FEATURES
+:::warning LESS FEATURES
-If you prefer to use JWT (or even basic...) authentication mode instead of Sanctum, you'll lose elFinder integration as well as impersonation feature.
+If you use JWT authentication (same for next basic HTTP) mode instead of Sanctum, you'll lose elFinder integration as well as impersonation feature.
 :::

 ### Basic HTTP authentication